leafo/scssphp/site/docs/index.md

 * `registerFunction($functionName, $callable)` assigns the callable value to the name `$functionName`.
 The name is normalized using the rules of SCSS.
-  Meaning underscores and dashes and interchangeable.
+  Meaning underscores and dashes are interchangeable.
 If a function with the same name already exists then it is replaced.

 * `unregisterFunction($functionName)` removes `$functionName` from the list of